The Washington Center Internship Program

 Getting approval:

-- Complete and SAVE the online application at The Washington Centre portal.
-Print-to-PDF a copy and save it to your computer.
-Send this to study.abroad@ucalgary.ca
+- Complete and SAVE the online application at The Washington Centre portal (do not submit yet).
+Print-to-PDF a copy of your application and save it to your computer.
+Send this to study.abroad@ucalgary.ca.

 - Please do not submit this application until our office has approved your application and given you the TWC Application Code to allow you to do so.
 A copy of the application must be submitted to study.abroad@ucalgary.ca to be reviewed.

-- Please note: Under Community Liaison, put: Colleen Packer, University of Calgary; crpacker@ucalgary.ca.
+- Under the Community Liaison section, put: Colleen Packer, University of Calgary, crpacker@ucalgary.ca.

 - You may also submit a reference letter but at this stage it is optional.
 You can provide either an academic reference or a professional reference - whichever would be stronger/more relevant.
 References should be addressed "To Whom It May Concern" as they will be sent to prospective employers in addition to being used as part of the selection process. *While this is optional for your acceptance to the program you may be asked to provide one at a later time when applying to specific internships.

-- Complete and SAVE the online application at The Washington Centre portal.
-Print-to-PDF a copy and save it to your computer.
-Send this to study.abroad@ucalgary.ca
+- Complete and SAVE the online application at The Washington Centre portal (do not submit yet).
+Print-to-PDF a copy of your application and save it to your computer.
+Send this to study.abroad@ucalgary.ca.

 TWC offers internship opportunities for a variety of majors, including many for students that are not in a political science major.
 On the TWC website you can also find a list of sample internship sites.